Kong/kong-auth-elements/README.md

 #### Teleport Wrapper

-For the current implementation, you **MUST** wrap the element with a tag with a unique `id` attribute so the element can teleport itself out of the shadow DOM to enable password manager support.
+For the current implementation, it is **REQUIRED** to wrap the element with a tag with a unique `id` attribute so the element can teleport itself out of the shadow DOM to enable password manager support.

 This `id` attribute should then be passed to each [Custom Element](#custom-elements) in the `wrapperSelector` prop so the element can be properly teleported out of the shadow DOM.
 For more information [refer to the Vue Teleport docs](https://vuejs.org/guide/built-ins/teleport.html).